 Which Type of Dental Bridge is Right For You?

 There are several types of dental bridges, with the most common being the traditional bridge.
-In a traditional dental bridge, the crowns are adhered to the abutment teeth with dental cement, and the prosthetic tooth is a pontic.
+In a traditional dental bridge, the dental crowns are adhered to the abutment teeth with dental cement, and the prosthetic tooth is a pontic.
 A small amount of enamel must be taken on the abutment teeth to allow room for the crowns to be even with the teeth around it.

 Another option is the cantilever bridge.
 They’re much like traditional dental bridges, but there’s an abutment only on one side.
 Cantilever bridges offer less security and stability, but there may be situations in which they work well.